LogoOsome

 Dependant’s Pass holders enjoy similar benefits as their main pass holder in terms of healthcare, education and access to housing.
 They can also apply for permanent residency.
 However, LTVP holders are not entitled to the same benefits as Dependant’s Pass holders, but they are eligible to stay in Singapore for a longer period of time and have more flexibility in terms of their stay in the country.

 In summary, the main difference between LTVP and Dependant’s Pass lies in the eligibility requirements, validity period and employment opportunities.
-Dependant’s Pass is only available for family members of Employment Pass or S Pass holders while LTVP is available for a wider range of family members, and Dependant’s Pass holders can work with a separate work visa, while LTVP holders are not allowed to work in Singapore.
+Dependant’s Pass is only available for family members of EP or S Pass holders, while LTVP is available for a wider range of relatives.
+Dependant’s Pass holders can work with a separate work visa, while LTVP holders are not allowed to work in Singapore.

 The Required Steps of Applying for the Long Term Visit Pass